G\^ateaux semiderivative approach applied to shape optimization for contact problems: Application to shape optimization for contact problems

-\paragraph{Hadamard optimality system.} Here, we summarize the optimality conditions.
-For a solution shape $\shape$ to problem (\ref{eq_minimization})--(\ref{VI_general}), there holds the {Hadamard} adjoint variational equation (\ref{eq:NewtonAdjoint}).
-Since the Hadamard shape semiderivative, of the Lagrangian, $D_N\mathscr{L}(\shape,y,v)[V]$ given in lemma~\ref{le:NewtonShapeDerivativeOfL} is continuous in $V$, we obtain from (\ref{Nshape_nec}) the following necessary condition for the optimal shape $\shape$:
+Here, we summarize the optimality conditions.
+For a solution shape $\shape$ to problem (\ref{eq_minimization})--(\ref{VI_general}), there holds the Gâteaux adjoint variational equation (\ref{eq:NewtonAdjoint}).
+Since the Gâteaux semiderivative $d^G \mathscr{L}(\shape,y,v)[V]$ given in lemma~\ref{le:NewtonShapeDerivativeOfL} is continuous in $V$, we obtain from (\ref{Nshape_nec}) the following necessary condition for the optimal shape $\shape$:

-The {Hadamard} adjoint equation, this necessary condition and the state equation (\ref{VI_general}) define together a set of equations, which is used for the computation of the solution in \cite{LSW2020}, where a perturbation approach is used for construction of $D_H\mathscr{L}(\shape,y,v)[V]$.
-We observe also that $D_H\mathscr{L}(\shape,y,v)[V]$ is an integral on $\mathcal{X}(\shape)$, where the integrand is {Hadamard semidifferentiable} with respect to $\shape$ and which lacks standard differentiability only at the the boundary of the active set $A$, which is a set of Lebesgue measure zero.
-Thus, $D_H\mathscr{L}(\shape,y,v)[V]$ is a shape derivative and can therefore be used, in order to define a descent direction by employing an appropriate scalar product.
-In \cite{LSW2020}, the same expression has been derived in a perturbation approach, which necessitates a safeguard technique.
-The fact observed here that the resulting step is a descent direction justifies also theoretically, why the safeguard technique has never been activated in the numerical computations in \cite{LSW2020}.
+The Gâteaux adjoint equation, this necessary condition and the state equation (\ref{VI_general}) define together a set of equations, which is used for the computation of the solution in \cite{Luft2020}, where a perturbation approach is used for construction of $d^G \mathscr{L}(\shape,y,v)[V]$.
+We observe also that $d^G \mathscr{L}(\shape,y,v)[V]$ is an integral on $\mathcal{X}$, where the integrand is Gâteaux semidifferentiable with respect to $\shape$ and which lacks standard differentiability only at the the boundary of the active set $A$, which is a set of Lebesgue measure zero.
+Thus, $d^G \mathscr{L}(\shape,y,v)[V]$ is a {Gâteaux} shape {semi}derivative and can therefore be used, in order to define a descent direction by employing an appropriate scalar product.
+In \cite{Luft2020}, the same expression has been derived in a perturbation approach, which necessitates a safeguard technique.
+To be more precise, there are used limit objects of the regularized problem in \cite{Luft2020} but it is not guaranteed that the limit object of the regularized shape derivative yields a gradient in the classical sense in such a way that it is a descent direction.
+Therefore, a safeguard technique that checks if the limit object provides a descent direction is necessary in the algorithm based on the approach in \cite{Luft2020}.